isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/VICA.md

 <summary><strong>Gen AI Playground</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Use the data source management feature in the Playground to upload documents
+<p>Use the data sources feature in the Playground to upload files and website
-that will serve as source materials.
-VICA will then generate answers by mining the data in your documents.
-You can also select trusted websites from which you want VICA to draw data from.
-This will increase VICA's ability to answer public queries.</p>
+links that will serve as source materials for the Gen AI.
+VICA will then generate answers by mining the data in your data sources.</p>
 </div>
 </details>
 <details class="isomer-details">